 Have you ever thought it would be possible to visit Rome in a day?
-Well, it’s true that you need at least ten days to properly visit the Eternal City because both Rome and you deserve it.
-But, for those of you who have only one day to get the most of Rome – save some time to read this article because I am about to give you very useful information with the complete 1-day Rome itinerary!
+Well, it’s true that you need at least ten days to properly visit the Eternal City, but for those of you who have only one day to get the most out of Rome – save some time to read this article because I am about to give you very useful information with the complete 1-day Rome itinerary!

 In this article, I share with you helpful tips about:

 - How to get from Civitavecchia to Rome and back?

 - What to visit in Rome in a day?

 - The complete 1-day Rome itinerary with maps and explanations.

 The train is the fastest way to get to Rome.
 The main railway station, Stazione di Civitavecchia, is located a 20-30 minute walk from the Civitavecchia cruise terminal.
 There are three ways to get to the train station:

 - Take a free shuttle bus provided by Port Authorities to Largo della Pace, the main information point for cruise passengers located at the cruise terminal entrance.
 From Largo della Pace, take a CSP (Civitavecchia Servizi Pubblici) bus to the train station that operates every 10 minutes.
 Bus tickets costs around 2 € one-way per person, and can be bought on-site.
 The distance between Largo della Pace and Civitavecchia railway station is around 1.5 km (0.9 mi), or a 5-minute drive.

 - Walk from Largo della Pace to the Stazione di Civitavecchia – Once you reach Largo della Pace by free shuttle bus, instead of taking the bus, you can also walk to the train station which takes about 20 minutes.